net-daemon/docs/docs/started/integration.md

 ## Installation

-We recommend to install it through HACS to allways have an updated version of the component.
+We recommend to install it through HACS to always have an updated version of the component.
 You can download it manually if you want.

 1. Add `https://github.com/net-daemon/integration` with the category "integration" as a custom repository in [HACS](https://hacs.xyz/docs/faq/custom_repositories)
 2. Install it in HACS